 Emergence of Industry 4.0 and integration of advanced technologies such as artificial intelligence (AI) are anticipated to boost the Industrial Robotics market during the forecast period 2020-2025.
-Industrial Robotics Market size was valued at $28.9 Million in 2019, and it is estimated to grow at a CAGR of 9.5% during 2020-2025
+Industrial Robotics Market size was valued at $16 Billion in 2020, and it is estimated to grow at a CAGR of 11.9% during 2020-2025

 With the emergence of industry 4.0, maintenance has become a crucial part and companies have started to assess the advanced technologies to assists them go beyond traditional run to failure and preventive maintenance approach.
 This has created huge demand for industrial robotics market in small, medium and large sized enterprises.